kalisio/kdk/docs/api/kmap/mixins.md

 ```

 ::: tip
-By default the mixin is in sync with the `timeFormat` property of the [global store](../kcore/application.md#store) so that you can have a shared data/time display format accross all time-based components with a dedicated UI to change settings using e.g. `store.patch('timeFormat', { locale, utc })`.
+The mixin is in sync with the `timeFormat` property of the [global store](../kcore/application.md#store) so that you can have a shared data/time display format accross all time-based components with a dedicated UI to change settings using e.g. `store.patch('timeFormat', { locale, utc })`.
 :::

 This mixin also adds the following internal data properties: